Updated: May 30

 If there is one thing that sets apart a professional studio quality photograph from an image shot against a white wall, it is lighting.

-Professional quality lighting should be used to create contrast and depth to the image as well as outline any key highlights of the product.
+Professional quality lighting should be used to create contrast and depth to the image as well as outline any product highlights.

 The lights themselves need to be highly colour accurate, where a reflection of the light can be seen in the product it needs to be white with no colour tint to it.
 There is a measurement of this, it is called CRI you are looking for a light in the range of 90-100.
 The best alternative is to use daylight.

-Using professional quality lighting will elevate the quality of the images and impact your products perceived value.
+Using professional lighting will elevate the quality of the images and impact your product's perceived value.

 A must, images need to be consistent, not just across the listing but across your entire product range.
-If there are any product variations, colour, size etc. the variant images need to have the product in the same location, shot from the same angle and under the same lighting.
+If there are any product variants (different colours, sizes etc.) the variant images need to have the product in the same location, shot from the same angle and under the same lighting.

 By being consistent across your product portfolio images should also be consistent with your brand, this may help customers to identify your brand amongst other sellers on Amazon.